Created Date: 20 December 2024

 Whilst some settlors wish to specify in the trust instrument the precise circumstances in which beneficiaries are to be given the income and/or capital of the trust fund, most settlors prefer to give trustees sufficient flexibility to take account of changes in circumstances of the beneficiaries.

-A discretionary trust gives the trustees wide powers to administer the assets and to distribute them at their absolute discretion.
-The trustees will usually be guided by a letter of wishes from the settlor which sets out the settlor’s wishes regarding the manner in which the trust fund is to be administered and distributed.
-Although not legally enforceable, the trustees are guided by a letter of wishes from the settlor, which can be updated from time to time.
+A "fully discretionary" trust gives the trustees wide powers to administer the assets and to distribute them at their absolute discretion.
+The trustees of a "fully discretionary" trust will usually be guided by a letter of wishes from the settlor which sets out the settlor’s wishes regarding the manner in which the trust fund is to be administered and distributed.
+Although not legally enforceable, the trustees would normally exercise their powers in accordance with a letter of wishes from the settlor, which can be updated from time to time.

 Non-charitable purpose trusts